fkariminejadasl/web-app-tutorial/docs/github_md.md

 mkdocs gh-deploy
 ```

 Move all markdown files to the `docs` folder and create the `mkdocs.yml` file in the root of the repository.
-If `README.md` is important, it should be renamed to `index.md`.
-Alternatively, running `mkdocs new .` will automatically create the `mkdocs.yml` file and `docs` folder with an `index.md` file.
+If you have a `README.md` file, it can remain as is, but you should remove the `index.md` file if it is automatically created by `mkdocs new .`.
+Alternatively, you can rename `README.md` to `index.md`.
+Running `mkdocs new .` will automatically create the `mkdocs.yml` file and the `docs` folder with an `index.md` file.

 ### Example Repository Structure